lubiana/no-framework-tutorial/15-adding-content.md

 }
 ```

-By the namespace you will already have guessed that I called placed in interface in a file calles MarkdownParser.php in
+By the namespace you will already have guessed that I placed in interface in a file calles MarkdownParser.php in
 the src/Template folder.
-Lets put our Parsedown implementation right next to it in a file called ParsedownParser.php
+Let's put our Parsedown implementation right next to it in a file called ParsedownParser.php

 ```php
 <?php declare(strict_types=1);